egeldenhuys/Crypty-Chops/README.md

 # Crypty Chops

 Crypty Chops is a file encryption program.
-It will encrypt your sensitive files so you can only decrypt them with the correct password.
+It allows you to encrypt files with a password using a number of different algortihms.

 ####Features:
 * Encrypt and Decrypt files